Computer Science Major, Bachelor of Science (BS)

 Students who earn a BS in Computer Science from EWU should be able to:

-- communicate effectively in a variety of professional contexts;
+- communicate effectively with a range of audiences;

 - identify risk with regard to security, to participate in risk mitigation activities, and to provide application and information security.